-There is no right or wrong here when it comes to toppings.
+There is no right or wrong here when it comes to toppings for these loaded wedges.
 Like more or less of an ingredient?
 Just adjust to taste!

 Don’t want to use a cheese sauce (or simply don’t have on hand)?
 Once you place the cooked wedges in the pan, sprinkle over some shredded cheddar or mozzarella cheese and pop in the oven until it’s melted.
 Then, garnish with everything else.